LangProc/langproc-cw/README.md

 Acknowledgements
 ================

 The coursework was originally designed by [David Thomas](https://www.southampton.ac.uk/people/5z9bmb/professor-david-thomas), who lectured this module until 2017-18.
 It is nowadays maintained by [John Wickerson](https://johnwickerson.github.io/), to whom any feedback should be sent.
-I'd like to thank Quentin Corradi, Archie Crichton, Yann Herklotz, William Huynh, James Nock, Simon Staal, and Filip Wojcicki for making many contributions to this repository over several years, such as improving the compiler-testing scripts, providing a basic "getting started" compiler, writing instructions for setting up development environments on a variety of operating systems, configuring automation using GitHub actions, and setting up coverage testing.
+I'd like to thank Quentin Corradi, Archie Crichton, Yann Herklotz, William Huynh, James Nock, Simon Staal, Pierce Wiegerling, and Filip Wojcicki for making many contributions to this repository over several years, such as improving the compiler-testing scripts, providing a basic "getting started" compiler, writing instructions for setting up development environments on a variety of operating systems, configuring automation using GitHub actions, adding test-cases, and setting up coverage testing.